beyzakilickol/B.E.A.P-Article-Blog-Page/README.md

-# :memo: :newpaper: :memo: :newspaper: B.E.A.P-Article-Blog-Page :memo: :newspaper: :memo: :newspaper:
+# :memo: :newspaper: :memo: :newspaper: B.E.A.P-Article-Blog-Page :memo: :newspaper: :memo: :newspaper:
 * **Purpose of the app:**
    This app was created to encourage users to explore their own ideas.
 It gives them an opportunity to find a platform to share their ideas publicly.
 In addition, rather than hire a technical writer or journalist, this app also allows users to create their own news articles on our website “B.E.A.P Your Thought”.
 * **How to use:**